-The combined capital city auction market is expected to see a slight increase in auction volumes this week, after last week saw a dip in numbers as the nation stopped to commemorate ANZAC day.
+The combined capital city auction market is expected to see a slight increase in auction volumes this week.

 CoreLogic has released its March Quarter Property Market & Economic Review, Eliza Owen Head of Research Australia provides insights around the state of housing before the onset of COVID-19 as well as an assessment of what is ahead.

 The combined capital cities returned a preliminary auction clearance rate above 70% this week, which was the highest preliminary result we’ve seen since early March.